Meningococcal meningitis

 - Who and where are the vulnerable people?

-- Are children in the affected community vaccinated for meningitis or not?
+- Are most people in the community vaccinated against meningitis?

 - Is there a vaccination campaign planned?